Cohen & Steers Quality Income Realty Fund, Inc. Declares Monthly Dividend of $0.08 (NYSE:RQI)

-Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) announced a monthly dividend on Thursday, March 21st, Zacks reports.
-Shareholders of record on Wednesday, April 10th will be given a dividend of 0.08 per share by the real estate investment trust on Tuesday, April 30th.
-This represents a $0.96 annualized dividend and a yield of 8.23%.
-The ex-dividend date of this dividend is Tuesday, April 9th.
+Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) announced a monthly dividend on Monday, March 25th, Wall Street Journal reports.
+Shareholders of record on Wednesday, May 15th will be paid a dividend of 0.08 per share by the real estate investment trust on Friday, May 31st.
+This represents a $0.96 annualized dividend and a yield of 8.24%.
+The ex-dividend date of this dividend is Tuesday, May 14th.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Baird Financial Group Inc. raised its stake in Cohen & Steers Quality Income Realty Fund by 8.9% in the 4th quarter.
-Baird Financial Group Inc. now owns 39,369 shares of the real estate investment trust’s stock valued at $482,000 after acquiring an additional 3,213 shares during the period.
-Royal Bank of Canada raised its stake in Cohen & Steers Quality Income Realty Fund by 9.1% in the 4th quarter.
-Royal Bank of Canada now owns 746,806 shares of the real estate investment trust’s stock valued at $9,141,000 after acquiring an additional 62,396 shares during the period.
-Kestra Advisory Services LLC grew its holdings in Cohen & Steers Quality Income Realty Fund by 60.2% in the 4th quarter.
-Kestra Advisory Services LLC now owns 24,944 shares of the real estate investment trust’s stock valued at $305,000 after buying an additional 9,372 shares in the last quarter.
-LM Advisors LLC acquired a new position in Cohen & Steers Quality Income Realty Fund in the 4th quarter valued at $39,000.
-Finally, Nomura Holdings Inc. acquired a new position in Cohen & Steers Quality Income Realty Fund in the 4th quarter valued at $199,000.
+Large investors have recently added to or reduced their stakes in the business.
+Mariner LLC boosted its position in shares of Cohen & Steers Quality Income Realty Fund by 60.0% in the fourth quarter.
+Mariner LLC now owns 434,273 shares of the real estate investment trust’s stock worth $4,994,000 after buying an additional 162,814 shares during the period.
+Morgan Stanley boosted its holdings in shares of Cohen & Steers Quality Income Realty Fund by 3.5% in the 3rd quarter.
+Morgan Stanley now owns 3,901,780 shares of the real estate investment trust’s stock worth $39,486,000 after acquiring an additional 131,936 shares in the last quarter.
+Bank of America Corp DE lifted its stake in shares of Cohen & Steers Quality Income Realty Fund by 4.6% in the 1st quarter.
+Bank of America Corp DE now owns 2,562,827 shares of the real estate investment trust’s stock valued at $30,549,000 after purchasing an additional 111,684 shares during the period.
+Stifel Financial Corp lifted its stake in shares of Cohen & Steers Quality Income Realty Fund by 61.2% in the 1st quarter.
+Stifel Financial Corp now owns 243,461 shares of the real estate investment trust’s stock valued at $2,902,000 after purchasing an additional 92,401 shares during the period.
+Finally, JPMorgan Chase & Co. increased its position in shares of Cohen & Steers Quality Income Realty Fund by 59,664.3% in the 1st quarter.
+JPMorgan Chase & Co. now owns 92,037 shares of the real estate investment trust’s stock valued at $1,097,000 after buying an additional 91,883 shares in the last quarter.

 Cohen & Steers Quality Income Realty Fund Company Profile